 7. The Little Book of Venture Capital Investing by Christopher Brown

 All of us are aware of the weak job market these days.
-Most people are struggling to get good jobs that match their skill set.
+Most people are struggling to get good jobs that match their skill sets.
 In this book, The Little Book Of Venture Capital Investing, Christopher Brown talks about how Venture Capital is significant for the nation’s economic growth.
 People must start investing in innovative technology startups and small and medium-sized businesses.
 Venture Capital investment is also a highly financially rewarding approach to making money.
 If you want to start your Venture Capital journey, this book will teach you the industry’s fundamentals.
-The explanation by the author is easily understandable, making it accessible for everyone.
+The explanation by the author is easily understandable, making it accessible to everyone.
 You can get the book here! 📖

 8. Bad Blood: Secrets and Lies in Silicon Valley by John Carreyrou